bclarkson-code/Tricycle/README.md

 assert (b.grad == a).all()
 ```

-And even works through more complex operations
+And even works through complex operations like attention

 ```python
 from tricycle.blocks import MultiHeadSelfAttention